Globov/MXCore/README.md

 If you have a fix or code change, feel free to submit it as a pull request directly to the "master" branch.

 # Cryptocurrency under construction
+The cryptocurrency is still under development, subject to technical changes

 # Donations
 ETH: 0x33c6cea9136d30071c1b015cc9a2b4d1ad17848d